Alexandra Tydings

-Alexandra Huntingdon Tydings is an American actress, director, writer, producer, and activist, best known for her role as Greek goddess Aphrodite on the television series Hercules: The Legendary Journeys and its spin-off, Xena: Warrior Princess.
+Alexandra Huntingdon Tydings is an American actress, director, writer, producer, and activist, best known for her role as Greek Goddess Aphrodite on the television series Hercules: The Legendary Journeys and its spin-off, Xena: Warrior Princess.

 Personal life

 Alexandra Tydings was born in Washington, D.C.
-She has four sisters and one brother, and is the daughter of former Maryland U.S. Senator Joseph Tydings and his second wife, Terry Lynn Huntingdon Tydings and the granddaughter of former Maryland U.S. Senator Millard Tydings.
+She has four half-sisters and one half-brother, and is the daughter of former Maryland U.S. Senator Joseph Tydings and his second wife, Terry Lynn Huntingdon Tydings; she is the granddaughter of former Maryland U.S. Senator Millard Tydings.
 She is a graduate of Sidwell Friends School and Brown University, with a degree in film and critical theory.
 She speaks English, French and Spanish.

-Tydings counts Katharine Hepburn and Kevin Spacey among her favorite actors, and as she told Whoosh.org, she most enjoys the research and collaborating process of acting; auditioning is her least favorite part of theater arts.
+Tydings counts Katharine Hepburn and Kevin Spacey among her favorite actors.
+She told Whoosh, a Xena fansite, that she most enjoys the research and collaborating process of acting and that auditioning is her least favorite part of theater arts.
 She competed in Irish dancing as a child, and performed with The Royal Ballet of London at the Kennedy Center.
 Dance led to performance of all kinds; in addition to acting, she was the singer and bassist of bands Annabelle Kickbox and She's Seen You Naked.

-Whoosh.org points out that Tydings maintained a vegetarian diet for 14 years, and that she enjoys gardening.
+Whoosh points out that Tydings maintained a vegetarian diet for 14 years, and that she enjoys gardening.